TaylorDarneille/SEIRFX818/02-js-jquery/js-objects/oop-snowman.md

 ## Letter()

 Letter is a class.
-In order to play Hangman, you will need information about each letter - what is its value?
+In order to play Snowman, you will need information about each letter - what is its value?
 Is it hidden?
 You will also need a way to change its state (from hidden to not hidden), depending if the player has guessed the letter.

 #### Object Attributes